remotion-dev/remotion/packages/docs/docs/lambda/ec2.md

 ####  2. Create role for remotion render execution
 ##### Steps
-  - Go to AWS account IAM Roles section
+ - Go to the IAM Roles section of your AWS account.
    - Click "Create role".
-    - Under "Use cases", select "Lambda".
-Click next.
+   - Under "Select type of trusted entity", select "AWS service", and under "Choose the service that will use this role", select "Lambda".
+Click "Next: Permissions".
-    - Under "Permissions policies", filter for `remotion-executionrole-policy` and click the checkbox to assign this policy.
-This `policy` should have been created, if not, refer to step 1.
+   - Under "Attach permissions policies", search for remotion-executionrole-policy and click the checkbox to assign this policy.
+If the policy has not been created, refer to step 1.
-    - Additionally, still in "Permission policies" clear the filter and filter again for `AWSLambdaBasicExecutionRole`.
-Click the checkbox and click next.
+   - Additionally, still in "Attach permissions policies", clear the filter and search for AWSLambdaBasicExecutionRole.
+Click the checkbox and click "Next: Tags".
+   - On the "Add tags" page, you can optionally add tags to the role.
+Click "Next: Review".
-    - In the final step, name the role `remotion-lambda-role` exactly.
-You can leave the other fields as is.
+   - On the "Review" page, name the role remotion-lambda-role exactly.
+Leave the other fields as they are.
    - Click "Create role" to confirm.

 #### 3. Create a role for the EC2 instance
 ##### Steps
-- Go to AWS account IAM Roles section
+ - Go to the IAM Roles section of your AWS account.
    - Click "Create role".
-    - Under "Use cases", select "EC2".
-Click next.
+   - Under "Select type of trusted entity", select "AWS service", and under "Choose the service that will use this role", select "EC2".
+Click "Next: Permissions".
-    - Under "Permissions policies", leave it empty for now.
+   - Under "Attach permissions policies", leave it empty for now.
+Click "Next: Tags".
+   - On the "Add tags" page, you can optionally add tags to the role.
+Click "Next: Review".
-    - In the final step, name the role `ec2-remotion-role` exactly.
-You can leave the other fields as is.
+   - On the "Review" page, name the role ec2-remotion-role exactly.
+Leave the other fields as they are.
    - Click "Create role" to confirm.
-    - Make note of the ARN for the role.
+   - Make a note of the ARN for the role.

 #### 4. Trust the ec2 role from remotion role
 ##### Steps